New Water Jet Fast Attack Craft

 Defence Acquisition Council (DAC) approved the procurement of NWJFAC on 3 December 2024.
 The vessels will perform multiple tasks like low intensity maritime operations, surveillance, patrol, and search and rescue (SAR) operations near the coast.
 Additionally, the vessels van also participate in Anti-Piracy missions in and around island territories.
 The ships will be constructed by Garden Reach Shipbuilders & Engineers (GRSE), Kolkata.
+A new naval base will be built at Haldia in West Bengal to support FIC and NWJFAC operations in the Bay of Bengal.